leonardconstant1995/fullstackTwo/README.md

 ## Optimizations

 Thought of being able to delete things by individual lines.
 It was a bit confusing though, so kind of dropped the idea.
+I do feel like that idea would make the story board a lot more usable and cool to mess with!